Table of Contents

 Sometimes a merchant can be placed on the list for reasons outside of their control.
 Specifically, codes, 01, 02 and 14 indicate situations of an account breach or a case of identity theft.
 In these cases, the merchant might be the victim of some 3rd party bad actor.

-Mastercard does have very clear rules about how a merchant gets placed on the MATCH List.
+Mastercard MATCH List has very clear rules regarding vendors and how they are listed on it.
 However, placement on the list is nearly always triggered by the processor (ISO) and member bank.
 Mastercard provides nearly no oversight over who gets on the list at any given time.

 Typically they only find out they are on the list when they apply for a new account and subsequently get rejected.